Dr. Vivian A. Bull

 Dr. Bull is currently working with the Board of Higher Education and Ministry of the United Methodist Church, where she chairs the investment committee, serves with the University Senate and is working with a new international education project.
 This project has enabled her to consult on higher education issues on five continents.
 She has just completed six-year terms as chair of the Board of Trustees of the Albright Institute for Archaeological Research (in Jerusalem) and as chair of the board of the local United Methodist Church.

 Dr. Bull received her doctorate from New York University and her bachelor’s degree from Albion College.
 She did graduate work at the London School of Economics on a Fulbight Scholarship and has studied in Norway, Great Britain and the Netherlands.
 She is the recipient of honorary degrees from the University of Portland, Drew University and Albion College.

-A resident of Madison, NJ, Dr. Bull is married to Drew University Professor of Church History, Emeritus, Robert Bull, who taught for 37 years at the Drew Theological School.
-They have two sons, Camper, a 1991 graduate of Drew’s College of Liberal Arts who is currently serving as president of its alumni association, and Carlson.
+A resident of Madison, N.J., Dr. Bull was married to Robert J. Bull, Drew University Professor of Church History Emeritus, until his death in 2013.
+She has two sons, Camper, a 1991 graduate of Drew’s College of Liberal Arts and a former president of its alumni association, and Carlson.